alemart/surgescript/docs/engine/animation.md

 `hotSpot`: [Vector2](/engine/vector2) object, read-only.

-The action spot of the current animation.
+The action spot of the animation.
 Coordinates are given in pixels.
-If the sprite is flipped, the action spot is automatically flipped relative to the center of the animation frame.
+If the sprite is flipped, the action spot is automatically flipped relative to the [hot spot](#hotspot) of the animation.

 *Available since:* Open Surge 0.6.0